-The voters should read the comparison piece and think to themselves, “this is the candidate I agree with most,” “this is the candidate who’s most qualified,” or most importantly “this is the candidate I like most.”
+The voters should see the comparison and think to themselves, “this is the candidate I agree with most,” “this is the candidate who’s most qualified,” or most importantly “this is the candidate I like most.”

-If your opponent is stronger on a certain issue than you are, that’s probably an issue to leave off the comparison piece.
+If your opponent is stronger on a certain issue than you are, that’s probably an issue to leave out of the comparison.

 Examples of this would be running against someone whose title might be “teacher,” “police officer,” “nurse,” “firefighter,” or “retired military” when yours is “business owner,” “attorney,” “vice president” or something of that nature.

-In such match ups it’s best to just go with your name and their name.
+In such matchups, it’s best to just go with your name and their name and leave off titles.

 For the record, “business owner” is always better than “businessman/businesswoman/businessperson.”